-The Company has given capital advances of INR 1247.11 lakhs to Chakiat Shipping Services Private Limited and Chakiat Agencies Private Limited for acquisition of land on behalf of the Company for its project at Ellore, Kochi.
-This land parcel was mortgaged with KSIDC till previous year.
-During the previous year, Company has repaid the loan obtained from KSIDC and have accordingly discharged the mortage on the land parcel.
+The Company has given capital advances of INR 1247.11 lakhs to Chakiat Shipping Services Private Limited and Chakiat Agencies Private Limited for acquisition of land on behalf of the Company for its project at Eloor, Kochi.
+This land parcel was mortgaged with KSIDC till 2020-2021.
+During 2020-2021, Company has repaid the loan obtained from KSIDC and have accodingly discharged the mortage on the land parcel.
 The aforementioned land parcel is being held by Chakiat Shipping Services Private Limited and Chakiat Agencies Private Limited in trust on behalf of the Company until it is transferred in the name of the Company through due process of Law under Urban Land (Ceiling and Regulation) Act, 1976.

-<------ The space below has been left blank intentionally ----->
+< The space below has been left blank intentionall y> --- -- ----

-Notes amexed to and forming part of financial statements for the year ended 31 March 2022 (All amounts in INR lakhs, unless otherwise stated)
+Notes annexed to and forming part of financial statements for the year ended 31 March 2023 (All amounts in INR lakhs, unless otherwise stated)